 - Plex Media Server: This is the engine behind everything.
 It can track, organize and give access to your media files.

 - Plex client: This is installed on the playing device.
 It connects to the server to see what media files are available, displays a menu, and plays them.

-- Plex Central Server: Stores and maintain your Plex account.
+- Plex Central Server: Stores and maintains your Plex account.
 Plex Central Server can allow you to have remote client access to your media anywhere.

-To run the Plex Server from home, you will need a computer to store all your media files and run the software.
-Before buying a new server or setting up Plex with minimum requirements, begin by considering your desired usage situation.
+To run the Plex Server from home, you will need a computer or storage device to run the service and store all your media files.
+Before buying a new server with the most powerful processor on the market or setting up Plex with minimum requirements, begin by considering your desired usage situation.

-- How many users will be accessing the content at the same time?
+- How many users will be accessing your media simultaneously?

 - What kind of devices or apps will be accessing (Mobile, Roku, Xbox, Home Theater, etc.)